 Project Status.
 The Brightwater treatment plant and conveyance system began full operation in October 2012.
 Site restoration and construction of permanent odor control facilities at the Ballinger Way and North Kenmore tunnel portals were completed in October 2013.
-The remaining Brightwater-related construction work in 2014 and 2015 entails permit-required wetland restoration work at the North Kenmore portal site, insurance claim-funded replacement of improperly designed motors and flywheels at the influent pumping station, and construction of a small field shelter at the treatment plant required by a mitigation agreement.
-The wetlands work was completed during the first quarter of 2015.
-Replacement of the influent pumping station motors and flywheels, including testing and startup, was also completed during the first quarter of 2015.
-Field shelter construction is scheduled to be completed by December 2015 and will mark the end of all Brightwater-related construction.
+The remaining Brightwater-related construction work was completed at the end of 2015 and included permit-required wetland restoration work at the North Kenmore portal site, insurance claimfunded replacement of improperly designed motors and flywheels at the influent pumping station, and construction of a small field shelter at the treatment plant required by a mitigation agreement.